raferdev/mywallet-back/README.md

 ---

 <p align="center">
 This is a backend part of FullStack project.
 The frontend you can see <a href="https://github.com/raferdev/mywallet-front">here</a>.
-This project was built using ReactJS, and simulate one wallet service, which user can register payments, transactions, and see your account history.
+This project was built using NodeJS, and simulate one wallet service, which user can register payments, transactions, and see your account history.
 </p>

 ---